tyge68/experience-manager-htl.en/help/using/getting-started.md

 </p>
 ```

 Notice how the two attribute got escaped differently, because HTL knows that `href` and `src` attributes must be escaped for URI context.
-Also, if the URI started with "**javascript:**", the attribute would have been removed entirely, unless the context were explicitly changed to something else.
+Also, if the URI started with **`javascript:`**, the attribute would have been removed entirely, unless the context were explicitly changed to something else.

 For more details about how to control the escaping, refer to the [Expression Language Display Context](expression-language.md#display-context) section.